AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Bulk movement of assets is failing and displaying warning message (NPR-30610).

-* Asset names are changed to lower case when moving assets from one folder to another in [!DNL Experience Manager] running on [!DNL Dynamic Media] Scene 7 runmode (NPR-31630).
+* Asset names are changed to lower case when moving assets from one folder to another in [!DNL Experience Manager] running in [!DNL Dynamic Media]&ndash;Scene7 mode (NPR-31630).

 * Error is observed while editing a remote imageset, for the image residing in the folder named same as Scene 7 company name (NPR-31340).

 * [!DNL Dynamic Media] assets containing references are not getting published (NPR-31180).

-* Uploads from [!DNL Experience Manager Dynamic Media] - Scene 7 runmode to Scene 7 are taking too long to complete (NPR-31048).
+* Uploads from [!DNL Dynamic Media]7&ndash;Scene7 mode to [!DNL Dynamic Media Classic] are taking too long to complete (NPR-31048).

 * Hotspot added to an image asset is not visible through Interactive Image Viewer in asset details page (NPR-30979).